williamma321/UI-Test/README.md

 # UI-Test

 Demo project for using cypress.io for automated GUI test.
+It is running in Github Action CI